 Time-bound: Define and follow a clear timeline for accomplishing the goal.

-Social media: Many customers use social media platforms such as Facebook, Twitter, Instagram, Pinterest, Reddit, and LinkedIn to discover businesses.
+Social media: Many customers use social media platforms such as Facebook, Twitter, Instagram, Pinterest, TikTok, and LinkedIn to discover businesses.
 And these customers rarely log out and spend an average of 144 minutes every day on social media.
 Within an overall social media campaign, you might be spending on a combination of paid and organic posts, influencers, and ads to promote your posts.

 Email marketing: Email is still one of the most effective ways to get in touch with your users and customers, and email marketing services have built-in analytics software to track your campaigns, including metrics like open rates and click rates.